May 15, 2020 -

 ElectroCraft's Universal Drive technology

-The ElectroCraft CompletePower™ Plus Universal Drive takes the guesswork out of selecting and configuring a drive and motor combination by incorporating all of the features and functions necessary to provide optimal control of a wide variety of brushless DC motors, permanent magnet DC motors and stepper motors, all within the same platform that also includes an intuitive and highly configurable user interface.
+ElectroCraft CompletePower™ Plus Universal Drives take the guesswork out of selecting and configuring a drive and motor combination by incorporating all of the features and functions necessary to provide optimal control of a wide variety of BLDC motors, PMDC motors and step motors, all within the same platform that also includes an intuitive and highly configurable user interface.

 A major benefit of ElectroCraft's Universal Drive is that users only need to understand how to operate a single product that can be easily configured to control different types of motors with various operating modes and control methods.
 Users can select from preconfigured settings and tuning parameters using the built-in motor database, meaning that most of the device setup can be completed in seconds with an easy-to-use interface.